 Remark 1.
-In this remark, we discuss the transformation on elements of WA_f with reducible f by using Theorems 3 and 4 in Appendix A. Theorem 3 shows that, if f is decomposed into distinct irreducible polynomials, the WA_f are transformed into a concatenation of two smaller submatrices.
-In fact, the transformation, like equation (5) in the structural attack on BAC-UOV, corresponds to the transformation described in Theorem 3.
-If f is divisible by a squared polynomial, Theorem 4 shows that the representation matrices can be transformed by executing a change of variables into a special form in which the lower-right $(n/\ell) \times (n/\ell)$ block is a zero block, similar to the representation matrices of the central map (equation (3)).
+In this remark, we discuss the transformation of elements of WA_f with reducible f by using Theorems 4 and 5 in Appendix A. Theorem 4 shows that if f is decomposed into distinct irreducible polynomials, WA_f are transformed into a concatenation of two smaller submatrices.
+In fact, the transformation, as in equation (5) in the structural attack on BAC-UOV, corresponds to the transformation described in Theorem 4.
+If f is divisible by a squared polynomial, Theorem 5 shows that the representation matrices can be transformed by executing a change of variables into a special form wherein the lower-right $(n/\ell) \times (n/\ell)$ block is a zero block, similar to the representation matrices of the central map (equation (3)).